stasilo/retrace.gl/README.md

     <img width="40%" alt="Printed SDF mesh" src="https://github.com/stasilo/retrace.gl/raw/master/docs/assets/printed-sculpture.jpg" />
 </p>

+I've long had the idea of creating complex geometry programatically and generatively - so I wrote this software :) I mostly use it to 3d-print "sculptures" and render goofy images.
+Have fun using it!

 ## SDF CSG!?
-"Constructive Solid Geometries" composed of "Signed Distance Functions" sounds a bit daunting, but is a "simple" way of representing more or less complex geometry, suitable for ray marching.
+A "Constructive Solid Geometry" composed of "Signed Distance Functions" sounds a bit daunting, but is a "simple" way of representing more or less complex unions, intersections and differences of primitive geometries, suitable for ray marching.

 If you haven't heard about this concept before I can recommend Jamie Wong's great article ["Ray Marching and Signed Distance Functions"](http://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/) which explains SDF's and the composition of them in the context of ray marching using GLSL shaders.